7 Expressions [expr]

 • if the value is an object of class type, each non-static data member of reference type refers to an entity that is a permitted result of a constant expression,

-• if the value is an object of scalar type, it does not have an indeterminate value ([basic.indet]),
+• if the value is an object of scalar type, it does not have an indeterminate or erroneous value ([basic.indet]),

 • if the value is of pointer type, it contains the address of an object with static storage duration, the address past the end of such an object ([expr.add]), the address of a non-immediate function, or a null pointer value,